Bloodhundur/windows-gif-screenshotter/README.md

-# 🖼️ windows-gif-screenshotter
+# windows-gif-screenshotter

 **⚠️ IMPORTANT NOTICE:**
-This tool is slated for a rewrite with Linux (Wayland) support, as I no longer use Windows.
+This tool is slated for a rewrite with Linux (Wayland) support, as I no longer use Windows & Wayland does not support global key listeners.

 ## Overview

 `windows-gif-screenshotter` is a lightweight screenshot utility designed to capture **animated GIFs** instead of static images.
 Ideal for quick visual demonstrations, bug reports, or sharing short screen actions.

-## 🔧 How It Works
+## How It Works

 By leveraging Rust crates like [`xcap`](https://crates.io/crates/xcap) for screen capture and [`rdev`](https://crates.io/crates/rdev) for global input listening, the tool allows users to: